ktasos/smart-type/README.md

 # type-save
 A simple jQuery plugin that helps you bind events to a textbox when saving (e.g. hitting Enter) or canceling (e.g. hitting ESC).
+When saving the new value becomes the original value.
 When canceling the value returns to the original value of the textbox.
+In both cases, the events trigger when the textbox has had its original value changed.

 ## Usage
 ```js